Why Live on Campus?

 Living on Campus

-Living/Learning Communities help create a more seamless transition to college life by providing an environment where faculty and residential staff work collaboratively to nurture communities where students can develop friendships and succeed academically.
+Communities help create a more seamless transition to college life by providing an environment where students with similar interests or academic pursuits can live together.

 Forms